 What we provide

-All children who attend “Silsden Sprouts” before school have breakfast provided, with a choice of fruit, cereals and toast, along with fruit juice or milk and activities and games are provided for the remainder of the morning before the school day begins.
+All children who attend “Silsden Sprouts” before school have breakfast provided, with a choice of fruit, cereals and toast, along with water or milk and activities and games are provided for the remainder of the morning before the school day begins.
 We meet individual dietary requirements and parental preferences wherever possible.

-Children can bring their own snacks from home to the afternoon sessions.
-We do not provide snacks or meals to children attending these sessions, however fresh drinking water and fruit will be available at all after-school sessions.
+Children will be offered an afternoon snack in the first session after school, consisting of a choice of crackers or a sandwich and fruit and water are always available.
+Alternatively, children can bring their own snacks from home to the afternoon sessions however we request that no chocolate, crisps or biscuits are brought to club.

 Staffing

 “Silsden Sprouts” is staffed by a Play Leader and experienced play workers who are employed by Silsden Primary School.

 All of our staff have significant experience of working with children and undertake professional development training.
 All staff members are DBS checked.
-We maintain a staff/child ratio of 1:15 for children.
+We maintain a staff/child ratio of 1:15 for children in Y1-6 and 1:10 for pupils in Nursery and Reception

 If you have a query or concern at any time, please speak to a member of staff at the club when you collect your child.
 If you prefer to arrange a more convenient time for a meeting, please contact our school business manager via the school office.